 Grading Scheme: Tests (30%) + Project (30%) + Final exam (40%) Weighting may be adjusted later at my discretion.

 Assignments.
-Suggested problems will be listed on the topics webpage.
+Suggested textbook problems will be listed on the topics webpage.
 You can get help with these in the tutorials, from TAs, or from me.
 The first line for efficient communication is email, and especially the course listserv which is a great resource for communal discussion.
 Some of the course material is NOT in the textbook, and the texbook has a somewhat meagre collection of problems anyway, with sketchy solutions.
 I recommend supplementing these by exploring the course topics with your own problems, simulation, and so on, until you feel confident in your understanding, can apply the concepts, and do the computation.
 You can hand your work in at any time to get feedback.

 Tests.
 Instead of a midterm, short weekly tests will be given throughout the term.
 These tests will be administered during the tutorials.
 They may involve some material from recent lecture topics, or a related problem to solve.
 It is very important to keep on top of the course work and practice regularly working problems so you are prepared for the tests.